devEric69/multilog/README.md

 The only difference is that, this is a simplified integration of the logging.<br>
 This small transformation is a simplified integration of the logging mechanism, of the logged messages: to summarize, originelle Multilog's TLogger class allows the variation of both, a group of target reasons, and a group of source reasons associated with each message.
-Multilog's TLogger class logs the intersection of the latter with the message.<br>
+Original Multilog's TLogger class logs the intersection of the latter with the message.<br>
 The Class TIntegratedLogger now, uses only one group: the group associated with the message.
 This group must be set \ modified before the logging call(s).<br>
 Each modification of this group, is logged with the character °: so, I can follow where the messages association group is, has been, modified.<br>
 Another small change: the Class TFileChannel has been modified to be "thread safe", too.
 And it can indent the logged events by watching the ESP machine register's variation.